Encouraging wildlife in your garden

 In Northern Ireland, the Centre for Environmental Data and Recording (CEDaR) collates wildlife records for both native and non-native species.

-You can record your sightings on its website either as a single record event or you can register with them and submit details through a free online account.
+You can record your sightings on its website either as a single record event.
+Or you can register with them and give details through a free online account.

 Only use pesticides as a last resort